cfu288/SylvieJS/README.md

 SylvieJS is a document oriented database written in javascript, published under MIT License.
 Its purpose is to store javascript objects as documents in a nosql fashion and retrieve them with a similar mechanism.
-Runs in node (including cordova/phonegap and node-webkit), [nativescript](http://www.nativescript.org) and the browser.
+Runs in node and the browser.
 SylvieJS is ideal for the following scenarios:

 1. client-side in-memory db is ideal (e.g., a session store)